Albrtito/ObsidianNotes/02 - Atomic/1726049888 - Net protocols.md

 + Most protocols are public (TCP,IP) although anyone can develop a private protocol.

 > [!NOTE] Definition(Kurose):
-> A protocol defines the format and the order of messages exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message or other event.
+> A protocol defines the ==format and the order== of messages exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message or other event.
 ## Types based layer:
 The internet is constructed as a layered architecture.
 For each of it’s layers there are several different protocols.
 ### Transport protocols: